johnbumgarner/wordhoard/README.md

 The querying capabilities of this Python package is highly dependent on the navigational structure of each source in the query pool.
 If a source modifies its navigational structure then extraction from that specific source will likely have some challenges.
 The maintainers of `Wordhoard` will correct these navigational extraction issues when they are discovered in periodic testing or reported as an issue.

 Another package limitation is the accuracy of certain antonyms or synonyms provided by a source.
 For instance
-<a href="https://www.wordhippo.com/">WordHippo</a> (a source under consideration) provides an overabundance of antonyms or synonyms for a given word.
+<a href="https://www.wordhippo.com/">WordHippo</a> (a source still under evaluation) provides an overabundance of synonyms for a given word.
 In most cases the words provided have almost no relationship to the word inputted.

 For example:
 </p>